-The Issuer's corporate governance framework is governed by the requirements of the Greek legislature (mainly the provisions of Greek Law 3016/2002, the decision of the Board of Directors of the HCMC no 5/204/2000, as currently applicable, Greek Law 3693/2008, Greek Law 3873/2010 and Greek Law 4261/2014), the decrees of the HCMC and the Issuer's Articles of Incorporation and regulations.
+The Issuer's corporate governance framework is governed by the requirements of the Greek legislature (mainly the provisions of Greek Laws 2190/1920, 3016/2002, 3693/2008, 3873/2010, 4261/2014 and the decision of the board of directors of the HCMC No. 5/204/2000, as currently applicable), the decrees of the HCMC and the Issuer's Articles of Incorporation and regulations.

 In 1994, the Issuer's Board of Directors adopted principles of corporate governance aimed at transparency in communication with the Issuer's Shareholders and at keeping investors promptly and continuously informed.
-The Corporate Governance Code was first adopted and implemented by the Issuer's Board of Directors in January 2011 and was revised by the Board of Directors in July 2014.
+The Corporate Governance Code was adopted by the Issuer's Board of Directors in January 2011.